Usama Mir

-Usama Mir (born 23 December 1995) is a Pakistani cricketer who's a leg spinner plays for Central Punjab in domestic cricket and for the Multan Sultans in Pakistan Super League.
+Usama Mir (born 23 December 1995) is a Pakistani cricketer who plays for the national team in ODIs and T20Is.
+Usama Mir made his Pakistan debut in 2023.

+Background

+Usama Mir was born to an ethnic Kashmiri family in Sialkot.

 Domestic career

 Mir has played for Khan Research Laboratories from 2013 to 2015 seasons and remained as wicket-taking option for his captain.

 He was the leading wicket taker during the 2015 edition of the Haier Super 8 T20 Cup.

 In 2017, Mir played for Karachi Kings in PSL.

 He was also the part of the Pakistan team which ended as runners up to Sri Lanka in the 2017 ACC Emerging Team Cup.
 During that tournament he finished as the leading wicket-taker with 13 dismissals.

 In April 2018, he was named in Punjab's squad for the 2018 Pakistan Cup.
 He took the most wickets for Punjab during the tournament, with six dismissals in four matches.

 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
+He was the lead wicket taker in the PSL 2024, taking 24 wickets in 12 matches for Multan Sultans.

 International career

 Mir made his ODI debut against New Zealand in January 2023.
 He took his first wicket of Kane Williamson and went on to take two wickets in total in that match.
+In October 2023, he played his first World Cup match against Australia, taking 1 wicket for 82 runs.
+He went wicketless against Afghanistan in his second match of the 2023 Cricket World Cup.
+Usama Mir became the first concussion substitute in the World Cups by replacing Shadab Khan in the game against South Africa.
+He got 2 wickets for 45 runs off his 8 overs.
+He picked important scalps of Rassie van der Dussen and Aiden Markram.